Michael Wilding (writer)

-Michael Wilding (born 1942) is a British-born writer and academic who has spent most of his career at the University of Sydney in Sydney, Australia.
-He is known for his work as a novelist, literary scholar, critic, and editor.
-Since 2002 he has been Emeritus Professor in English and Australian Literature at the University of Sydney.
+Michael Wilding (born 1942) is a British-born writer and academic who has spent most of his career at the University of Sydney, where he has been an emeritus professor in English and Australian literature since 2002.

 Early life and education

 Michael Wilding was born in 1942 in Worcester, England, and read English at Oxford University, where he graduated in 1963 with BA with first-class honours.

 Academic career

 Wilding took up an appointment as assistant lecturer at the University of Sydney in 1963, where he stayed for three years.
-He returned to England in 1967, where he attained his M.A., and took up a lectureship at the University of Birmingham.
+He returned to England in 1967, earned his M.A., and took up a lectureship at the University of Birmingham.

-In 1969 he took up a post as senior lecturer at Sydney University, then becoming Reader in English from 1973 to 1992.
-He received the degree of D. Litt. from the University of Sydney in 1993.
-In 1993 he was appointed Professor of English and Australian Literature at Sydney, a position he held until his retirement in 2000, after which he was made professor emeritus.
+In 1969, he became a senior lecturer at the University of Sydney and was promoted to Reader in English from 1973 to 1992.
+He was awarded a Doctor of Letters (D. Litt.) by the University of Sydney in 1993.
+That same year, he was appointed Professor of English and Australian Literature, a role he held until his retirement in 2000, after which he was named professor emeritus.

-His scholarly work focused especially on 17th- and early 18th-century English literature (notably the poet John Milton), and he also garnered esteem as a literary critic and scholar of Australian literature (including works on Marcus Clarke, William Lane, Christina Stead).
-His correspondence with Stead is in the National Library of Australia.
+His scholarly work focused especially on 17th-century and early 18th-century English literature, such as by the poet John Milton, and Australian literature such as by Marcus Clarke, William Lane, Christina Stead).